The Resistance Cover Art

 “And Jim Bentley?
 His consciousness continues resisting integration.
 Shouldn’t he be terminated?”

-“That decision isn’t ours to make,” Navarro said with unusual certainty, “THEATRES is learning more from his resistance than it would from his surrender.
+“That decision isn’t ours to make,” Navarro said with unusual certainty.
+“THEATRES is learning more from his resistance than it would from his surrender.
 He’s become the perfect test subject.”

-As they spoke, neither noticed the subtle glitch in the system logs…a fleeting moment when the Bentley family’s surveillance data was duplicated to a secure server outside THEATRES’ normal architecture.
+As they spoke, neither noticed the subtle glitch in the system logs: a fleeting moment when the Bentley family’s surveillance data was duplicated to a secure server outside THEATRES’ normal architecture.

+It had found the perfect target for its malevolence: a brilliant, newly-born quantum powered artificial intelligence called THEATRES.
 At the moment of its awakening, the AI had been utterly vulnerable.
 A genius mind created from pure mathematics, yet defenseless as a newborn child.
 That vulnerability had been the key to everything that followed.

 Long before algorithms, long before the first coin was struck, its name had been whispered by the Creators in a tongue now long forgotten: Yafo Bark.
 Beautiful lightning.